anguianoo/message_app/README.md

   - CREATE, READ, UPDATE, DELETE data on both front-end and back-end
   - How to use Action Cable for real time broadcasting

+# useContext
+  - useContext is used from index.js to RoomSocket.js